sunilrpandey/utils/linux/linux_commands.md

 - chmod +w file
 - chmod go-x (remove execute permission from group and others)
 - default permission depends on umask value set
+- chmod u+x filename
+- chmod ugo+z filename or chmomd a+x or chmod +x //default is all
+- chmod a+r, u+wx,o+x filename // multiple chmod in one go
+- chmod u+x file1 file2 file3
+- chmod -R a+x dirname
+- chmod -R 755 *

+Read permission for directory means you can see dirs in listing Write permission means you can copy files in the direcotry or create another directory inside Execute means you can pass through directory, you can not explore /home/xyz/dir1/dir2/dir3 if you dont have exec permission in intermediate directories

+Default permission depends on default setting for (666) for regular files and 777 for directories.
+But default permission depends 'umask' whose default value is 022 which can be set
+> $ umask // which give 666-022 = 644 for files and 777-022 = 755 for directories

+> touch filename // changes modification time of the file

+## Hardlink/Softlink(Symbolic link)
+Use ln command to create another link(name) for a file (both the files will have same inode number)
+> ln file.txt ../dir1/dir2/file2.txt

+Removing one of the file will reduce link count by 1, and it will be removed completely once link count reduces to zero.
+Problem here is that you can not create link of directories or  you can not create link outside filesystem.
+Resolution to above problem is symbolic link or soft link, use -s option to do the same
+ln -s /usr/bin bin.
+Here symbolic is just a directory entry containing the pathname, it does not occupy space on disk.
+Ref : Sumitabha das

 ## alias
 You can create alias in .bashrc for default functionality of any command, we generally do this for setting python3 as default python